[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 It provides dozens of triggers, conditions, and actions, so you can send the right emails to the right leads at the right time.
 You can create targeted, sophisticated (or simple) workflows, and tie in every workflow to a specific goal so you’ll know if your campaigns are working – or not.

-Advanced segmentation logic enables you to determine who has enrolled in your workflow so you can send them personalized emails using specific details from your contacts database or CRM.
+Advanced segmentation logic enables you to determine who has enrolled in your workflow so you can send them personalized email automation templates using specific details from your contacts database or CRM.
 You can also replenish your database and clean up your subscriber list to ensure that your efforts lead to the best possible results.

 With OptinMonster, you can collect and automatically segment email addresses based on the user’s activity (or inactivity), cookies, location, and other factors.
 With its easy drag-and-drop builder, templates, you can quickly build different types of campaigns.